jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/1 - The Writer.md

 ## The Writer

-If we're going to master the human story, but proactively changing to its twists and turns via techvolution, we should understand how our story is written.
-By deconstructing stories, we'll understand our own.
+If we're going to master the human story, but proactively changing to its twists and turns via techvolution, we should understand how our story is written because by deconstructing stories, we'll understand our own.

 ## The Nature of Storytelling